 First Root is a little vegetable farm with a big heart.
 We are young farmers who grow food with love.
-We love to eat, we love to cook, we love working outside, and we love sharing it all with so many wonderful folks.
+We love to eat, we love to cook, and we love working outside.

 We use organic and sustainable growing practices because we want this land to be fertile and healthy for generations to come.
-We host monthly community work days and farm potlucks because we believe connecting folks to each other and the land and the food we all eat is what makes farming so much fun.
+We host monthly community work days and farm potlucks because we believe connecting folks to each other and the land and the food we all eat is both satisfying and important.

 As a successful start-up farm, we hope to inspire other farmers (young and old) to take the plunge and make their own farm dreams come true.

 Posted by Laura :: Friday, September 9 :: 11:13am